mattConn/kg_mattconn_2020/README.md

 Below is a description of the `phonetic` package, followed by the pre-assessment question.

 ## Phonetic Package
-- `phonetic` contains the type alias `PhoneticDigits` of a 10-string array, each string representing the phonetic equivalent of a base-10 digit as seen in `Digits`.
+- `phonetic` contains the type alias `PhoneticDigits` of a 10-string array, each string representing the phonetic equivalent of a base-10 digit as seen in `digits`.
 An integer can be "split" into its digits, and these digits can be mapped to these strings by the indices of this array.
-- `phoneticizeDigit` handles digits 0-9, and returns the corresponding string from `Digits` and an error.
+- `phoneticizeDigit` handles digits 0-9, and returns the corresponding string from `digits` and an error.
 - `PhoneticizeInt` handles all positive integers, and use the strings returned from `PhoneticizeDigit` to create and return a string of phonetic digits joined without spaces, and returns an error.